Hasith1974/Hate-Speech-Detection/README.md

-# Data-Science_Space Here the project discribe the hatespeech detection classifies the language
+# Data-Science_Space Here the project discribe the hatespeech detection classifies the languages
+Libraries uses in the project